Place of Supply Matrix of Goods and Services Under GST

 Where the goods are delivered by the supplier to a recipient or any other person, on the direction of a third person, whether acting as an agent or otherwise, before or during movement of goods, either by way of transfer of documents of title to the goods or otherwise, it shall be deemed that the said third person has received the goods and the place of supply of such goods shall be the principal place of business of such person.

-Goods may be delivered to receiver or his agent or on his direction to any other person.
+Goods may be delivered to the receiver or his agent or on his direction to any other person.
 It may be before or during the movement of goods and such delivery may be actual or by way of transfer of documents of title on goods.
-In case of such delivery of goods to third person, it shall be deemed that the place of supply of goods shall be the location of principal place of business of such person taking the delivery of goods
+In case of such delivery of goods to the third person, it shall be deemed that the place of supply of goods shall be the location of the principal place of business of such person taking the delivery of goods

 Principal place of business is defined in section 2(78) of the Model GST law.
 Accordingly, it means the place of business in the certificate of registration where the taxable person keeps and maintains the accounts and records as specified in law. (i.e., section 42 of GST Act).
 It may be noted that place of supply under sub-sections (1) and (2) may be different.

 3) Where no movement is involved (sub-section-3)

 Where the supply does not involve movement of goods, whether by the supplier or the recipient, the place of supply shall be the location of such goods at the time of the delivery to the recipient.

 In cases where no movement of goods is involved, either by supplier or by the recipient, place of supply of goods, the location of goods itself at the time of delivery will constitute the place of supply of goods

 4) Goods which are assembled / installed (sub-section 4)

 Where the goods are assembled or installed at site, the place of supply shall be the place of such installation or assembly.